WPC Energy

-WPC Energy is a non-advocacy, non-political organisation with charitable status in the U.K. and has accreditation as a Non-Governmental Organization (NGO) from the United Nations.
-WPC Energy facilitates an open dialogue around oil, gas, energy and their products and is dedicated to the promotion of their sustainable management for the benefit of all.
+WPC Energy is an organisation of parties in the oil, gas and energy industry.
 Until 2023, the organisation was known as the World Petroleum Council.

 WPC Energy Congress

 The organisation's premier event is called the WPC Energy Congress.
 Starting in 1933, the congress was held every four years until 1991, with a 14-year hiatus in between 1937 and 1951 because of World War II.
 After 1991, it was held every three years until the year 2000.
 There was a move to have it hosted every two years after the 2000 edition, with Rio de Janeiro hosting one in 2002, but the cycle returned to every three years after that.
 In order to host a congress, there is a bidding process by interested cities for one in a particular year.